This story has been updated with recent statistics.

 Officials at higher levels in the services and the DoD are now working with the companies to iron out the final provisions of the tenant bill of rights for housing residents.

 Officials are also finalizing plans to pump more money into housing.
-Secretary of the Army Ryan McCarthy recently announced a $2.5 billion housing improvement effort over the next five years that involves both reinvestment and new capital, primarily spearheaded in the beginning by the Lendlease and Balfour Beatty companies.
+In October, former Secretary of the Army Ryan McCarthy announced a $2.5 billion housing improvement effort over the next five years that involves both reinvestment and new capital, primarily spearheaded in the beginning by the Lendlease and Balfour Beatty companies.
 “That will make a huge difference at multiple installations,” Gabram said.
 “Fort Hood is one of those,” with several million dollars going into housing at the Texas installation.

 The Army is putting together “PCS Summer Surge 2.0”, applying lessons learned this year during the pandemic in the hope of improving moves in the summer of 2021.